bdanthon/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+Idiv and Mul don't work.
+As well as the Complier doesn’t work with negative numbers.

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working